mentalmodelsdaily/mentalmodelsdaily.github.io/_posts/2019-11-01-mentalModels.md

 How to maintain Circle of Competence?

 - The world is dynamic, knowledge gets updated, and so too must our circle.
 - Curiosity, Deisre to Learn, Monitoring and Feedback.
 - Get a COACH!!

 How to operate outside Circle of Competence?

 - Learn atelast the basics, while acknowldeging your are a stranger and not a lifer.
 - Talk to someone whose Circle of Competence in that field is strong.

-Eg. Sherpas in the Himalayas has their CoC in hiking the Himalayas; Queen Elizabeth I make a council of advisors.
+Eg. Sherpas in the Himalayas has their CoC in hiking the Himalayas\
+Queen Elizabeth I make a council of advisors.

 **3. First Principles Thinking**
 ### Go back to basics

 Tool to seperate facts and assumptions.

-There may be a million methods, but only a few principles.

-Understand principles to successfully select your won methods.
+There may be a million methods, but only a few principles.\ Understand principles to successfully select your won methods.

 2 techniques: